-For unforgettable bird's-eye views of the cathedral interior, and of the city from the cathedral roof, take the rooftop tour, which...
+For unforgettable bird's-eye views of the cathedral interior from its upper storeys, and of the city from the cathedral roof, take the...

 The artistically unparalleled Pórtico de la Gloria (Galician: Porta da Gloria), just inside the Obradoiro entrance, features 200 Romanesque sculptures by Maestro Mateo, who was placed in charge of the cathedral-building program in the late 12th century.
-The exact meaning of all these detailed and inspired sculptures is much debated, but they add up to a comprehensive review of major figures from the Bible, with the Old Testament on the left (looking from the Obradoiro doorway), the New Testament on the right, and glory and resurrection depicted in the central archway.
-The restoration work means, unfortunately, that you may well find the Pórtico partly shrouded in scaffolding.
+These detailed and inspired sculptures add up to a comprehensive review of major figures from the Bible, with the Old Testament on the left (looking from the Obradoiro doorway), the New Testament on the right, and glory and resurrection depicted in the central archway.
+The restoration work means, unfortunately, that you may find the portico partly obscured by scaffolding.

-The large, remarkably lifelike figures on the right-hand pillars of the portico are apostles, while those on the left-hand pillars are Old Testament prophets.
-The very bright smile on the prophet Daniel's face is, in popular belief, reckoned to be caused by the tightly tuniced figure of Queen Esther opposite him.
-Local lore also has it that Esther's stone breasts were originally much larger, but were filed down on orders of a disapproving bishop – to which cheeky townspeople responded by inventing Galicia's cone-shaped tetilla (nipple) cheese in Esther's honour.
+The large, remarkably lifelike figures on the right-hand pillars of the portico are apostles; those on the left are Old Testament prophets.
+The very bright smile on the prophet Daniel's face is, in popular belief, caused by the tightly dressed figure of Queen Esther on the pillar opposite him.
+Local lore also has it that Esther's stone breasts were originally much larger, but were filed down on orders of a disapproving bishop – to which townspeople responded by inventing Galicia's cone-shaped tetilla (nipple) cheese in Esther's honour.

-Towards the far (west) end of the cathedral's main nave, to the right of the fantastically elaborate, Churrigueresque Altar Mayor (Main Altar), a small staircase leads up to a 13th-century statue of Santiago , which the faithful queue up to kiss or embrace.
-From here you emerge on the left side, then descend some steps to contemplate the Cripta Apostólica , which we are assured is Santiago's tomb.
+Towards the far (west) end of the cathedral's main nave, to the right of the fantastically elaborate, Churrigueresque Altar Mayor (Main Altar), a small staircase leads up to a statue of Santiago which has watched over the cathedral since its consecration in 1211.
+The faithful queue up to kiss or embrace the statue.
+From here you emerge on the left side, then descend some steps into the Cripta Apostólica , where we are assured Santiago's remains lie, inside a large 19th-century silver casket.
 Behind the Altar Mayor is the Puerta Santa , which opens onto Praza da Quintana and is cracked open only in holy years (next in 2021).

 A special pilgrims' Mass is usually celebrated at noon daily, with other Masses usually at 9.30am or 10am daily, 1.15pm Sunday, 6pm Saturday and Sunday, and 7.30pm daily.
-Touristic visits are not allowed during these services.
+Touristic visits are discouraged during these services.